LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 #. "responds with correct status after MODE_CHANGE".
 The test should check the
    ``completed`` property and rover mode for accuracy.
-#. "responds with false completed value, if attempt to move while in LOW_POWER
+#. "responds with false completed value when attempting to move in LOW_POWER
    mode".
 The test should check the ``completed`` property for accuracy and confirm that the rover position did not change.
 #. "responds with position for move command".